All Products

 1. Log on to the ALB console.

-2. On the Instances page, click the ID of the ALB instance that you want to manage.
-On the instance details page, click the Listener tab.
-In the listener list, click the name of the HTTPS listener.
-On the Listener Details page, you can view the associated QUIC listener.
+2. On the Instances page, click your ALB instance ID.
+On the Listener tab, click the HTTPS listener name.
+On the Listener Details page, verify that the associated QUIC listener is listed.

 Step 4: Verify the configuration